Bluebear77/Triplet_2026_task1/model_comparison_report.md

 | 9 | task1_roberta-base_structured | — | 69.5 | 59.1 | **84.3** | 89.5 |
 | 10 | task1_roberta-base_keyValue | — | 69.2 | 59.3 | 83.2 | 89.5 |

-> **Note:** Official results were originally reported on a 0–1 scale and converted to percentage for consistency.

 ## Summary